microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 we've been caught in before, so extensive testing will be necessary to make sure this works as expected.

-Painfully, powershell uses `;` as a seperator between commands as well.
+Painfully, powershell uses `;` as a separator between commands as well.
 So, if someone wanted to call a `wt` commandline in powershell with multiple commands, the user would need to also escape those semicolons for powershell first.
 That means a command like ```wt new-tab ; split-pane``` would need to be ```wt new-tab